NEW ZEALAND

 Notes

-1. He kākano āhau i ruia mai i Rangiātea
+1. He kakano ahau i ruia mai i Rangiatea

-This is an abbreviated form of a whakatauki or old proverb that has been handed down through the generations.
+This is an modified form of a whakatauki or old proverb that has been handed down through the generations.
+The full proverb is

 "E kore au e ngaro, he k

-ākano i ruia mai i Rangiātea,"
+akano i ruia mai i Rangiatea,"

 I shall never be lost, a seed scattered from Rangiatea.

-Traditionally speaking, Rangiatea or Ra'iatea, an island north-west of Tahiti, held the ancient shrine at which the Tahitian people gathered to render homage to Io, the supreme god of Hawaiki Nui, the land that the ancestors of the Maori people came from.
+Ra'iatea, an island north-west of Tahiti, held the ancient shrine at which the Tahitian people gathered to render homage to Io, the supreme god of Hawaiki Nui, the land that the ancestors of the Maori people came from.

 Rangiatea is also the historic Anglican church at Otaki, so named at Te Rauparaha's bidding.
+Under its altar is soil from the marae atea of Ra'iatea.
+By i843 Agustus Hadfield was spreading the seeds of love of the supreme being from this building.

-2. Hītekiteki
+2. Hitekiteki

 Drifting lightly, roaming.

-So Hī-teki-teki "raise-up-after-lightly-scraping-the-deck," is usually translated as tiptoeing.
+So Hi-teki-teki "raise-up-after-lightly-scraping-the-deck," is usually translated as tiptoeing.

 So too, when young adults are on their OE, they briefly touch down then drift away again, but they carry the seed of their culture with them, ready to flourish when they finally settle in receptive society.

-3. Tōku māpihi maurea
+3. Toku mapihi maurea

 The object of my affection